ryan-su-12/ryan-su-12/README.md

 In my free time I like doing MMA, Calisthenics, learning about philosophy, reading, and eating shawarma.

-#### 💬Experience
+#### 💬Past Experience
 ---

-- 💲 ex.Intern at Scotiabank as a Software Engineering Intern under Global Cash Management
+- Intern at Scotiabank as a Software Engineering Intern under Global Cash Management
-- 🌱 ex.Intern at Emkao Foods Inc as a Software Developer Intern
+- Intern at Emkao Foods Inc as a Software Developer Intern
-- 🧏 ex.Software Developer at LEWK
+- Software Developer at LEWK
-- 🔭 Director of Reinforcement Learning and Finance at QMIND, Canada's largest undergraduate AI club
+- Director of Reinforcement Learning and Finance at QMIND, Canada's largest undergraduate AI club
-- ✨ Front-end Developer for CUCAI (Canadian Undergraduate Conference on Artifical Intelligence) 2025
+- Front-end Developer for CUCAI (Canadian Undergraduate Conference on Artifical Intelligence) 2025

 #### 📫Contact
 ---